leejoramo/UUCGV/UUCGV ByLaws.md

     1. Report to TLC
     2. Shall be led by a designated member of the TLC Leadership
-    3. Shall be responsible for welcoming and assimilating visitors, encouraging new members, and enrollment of new members.
+    3. Shall be responsible for welcoming visitors, encouraging new members, and enrollment of new members.
-    3. schedule orientation meetings periodically
+    4. schedule orientation meetings periodically
-    4. provide for greeting and registering visitors and follow-up to interest them in becoming members
+    5. provide for greeting and registering visitors and follow-up to interest them in becoming members
-    5. provide for refreshments and hospitality following Sunday Worship Services
-    6. provide new members with activities that will encourage their participation in the life of the church
+    7. provide new members with activities that will encourage their participation in the life of the church

-> Lee: Job: Do we really *assimilate* visitors?
-Maybe I am too much of a Star Trek fan and worry about the Borg...

 7. **Religious Education Team (RE):**

 	1. Reports to TLC
 	2. Shall be led by a designated member of the TLC Leadership
 	3. Shall be responsible for the philosophy, content, planning and implementation of religious education curriculum and activities for all ages in coordination with the Minister and Religious Education Staff

+8. **Hospitality:**

+    1. provide for refreshments and hospitality following Sunday Worship Services

-8. **Ad Hoc Teams:** The Board may appoint ad hoc teams  as deemed necessary.
+9. **Ad Hoc Teams:** The Board may appoint ad hoc teams  as deemed necessary.
 Such teams shall cease to exist when the purpose for which they were appointed has been accomplished.
 Continuing Ad Hoc Teams must be re-authorized on an annual basis.

 ## Article IX: COMMITTEE ON MINISTRY (COM)